maxhoffmann/architect.sass/README.md

 architect.sass
 ==============

-architect.sass is a sass mixin library which aims to abstract the positioning elements.
-It doesn’t add any classes to the compiled CSS and uses when-set-undo-mixins for easier responsive styling.
+architect.sass is a sass mixin library which aims to abstract the positioning of elements.
+It doesn’t add any classes to the compiled CSS and uses when-undo-mixins for easier responsive styling.

 HOW DOES IT WORK?
 -----------------